FelipeFTN/C/README.md

 ## Quiz

-Just a simple internet and computing Quiz to test your knowledge :nerd:
+Just a simple internet and computing Quiz to test your knowledge